 Landlords are always squeezing every penny the market will bear out of their commercial spaces.
-You walk down the street and the shoe repair shop you frequented is now a dress boutique.
-You have to get on the subway to get your shoes fixed because sales of chic clothes can pay the rent in Greenwich Village and resoles can't.
-Nothing new about that; useful shops that serve the neighborhood are always giving way to businesses that can make some of their money from the many tourists who are flocking to New York, especially the ones who are spending pounds and euros and scooping up bargains in dollar-priced goods.
-High end boutiques including Cynthia Rowley and Ralph Lauren have been making their way from west to east on Bleecker Street for a few years now, and are posed to jump to our side of Seventh Avenue.
+You walk down the street and the shop where you got your shoes repaired is now a dress boutique.
+Chic clothes can pay the rent in Greenwich Village and resoled shoes cannot.
+Nothing new about that; useful shops that serve rich and poor alike are always giving way to businesses that can make some of their money from the many tourists who are flocking to New York, especially the ones who are spending pounds and euros and scooping up bargains in dollar-priced goods.
+High end boutiques including Cynthia Rowley and Ralph Lauren have been making their way from west to east on Bleecker Street for a few years now, and are poised to jump to our side of Seventh Avenue.

 The problem on Bleecker Street east of Seventh is a little different.
 It's not that storefronts are filling up with dress shops and men's boutiques and stores selling expensive shoes.
 It's that they're not filling up at all.
 Landlords apparently are choosing to keep them vacant.
 The Zito's space is a prime example.

 The rumor on the street is this.
 The space was rented to a company that sold homemake chocolates.
 That would have been a nice addition to a section of Bleecker Street that is essentially a food mall -- Amy's Bread, the Lobster Place, Murray's Cheese, Faicco's Pork Store, the wonderful Aphrodesia herb and spice store are all right across the street.
 But the chocolate shop never opened.